MilesButler2019/CS262_PA1/Engineering_Workbook.md

 - Creating and Deleting Account
 - Creating Duplicate Accounts
 - Deleteing Non Existing Account
+- Logging into Deleted Account
+- When Inbox is empty
+- Listing All users
+- Checking that deleted users don't appear in ls
+- Invalid Input from user
 - Messaging someone who doesn't have an account
-- When Inbox is empty
+- Message with no content